 • AqualinkD is highly optimized and great care is taken to keep it small and highly stable, it takes very little resources, it is well renounced for its rock solid stability and runs for years without any issues.

-Quick rundown of all the AqualinkD resources.
+Below is a quick rundown of all the AqualinkD resources.

 AqualinkD software is designed to be run on any SBC like a Raspbery Pi (and docker is available).
 It comes pre-compiled for most 32 or 64 bit ARM machine and source is available to compile for any linux machine of your choice.
 (Windows is not and will never be supported, but you can run the AqualinkD Docker image on a windows machine)